haris-syed/K2Blocks/readme.txt

 =1.0.2=
 3 new blocks!
 Speed optimizations

+=1.0.3=
+Bug fixes and improvements

+=1.0.4=
+Added feature of closing modal box when clicking outside it's window

 == Development ==
 To contribute to this plugin head over to our [Github Repository](https://github.com/Shahrukhx04/K2-Blocks)